gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - Determines access to Kubernetes-type Blueprints on the Provisioning > Blueprints page.
 The "Provision" permission allows for provisioning Apps from Kubernetes Blueprints without the ability to create or edit them.
     - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
 With this permission the blueprint type of Kubernetes is available.
     - This permission is recommended for those responsible for defining Kubernetes blueprints.
     -
+  * - Provisioning: Blueprint - Terraform
+    - None, Provision, Full
+    - Determines access to Terraform-type Blueprints on the Provisioning > Blueprints page.
+The "Provision" permission allows for provisioning Apps from Terraform Blueprints without the ability to create or edit them.
+    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
+With this permission the blueprint type of Terraform is available.
+    - This permission is recommended for those responsible for defining Terraform blueprints.
+    -
   * - Provisioning: Clone Instance
     - None, Full